Dr Stefania Fiorentino

 Research Interests

-Dr Stefania Fiorentino's research focuses on the intersection of urban planning and local economic development to identify more inclusive and innovative regeneration strategies.
-Stefania’s research is highly impact-driven and directly engages with policymakers.
+Dr Stefania Fiorentino's research focuses on the intersection of urban planning and economic geography to identify more inclusive and innovative regeneration strategies and local economic development policy.

-Before coming to Cambridge in 2020, she extensively lectured and led research on different topics cutting across the fields of urban planning, economic geography, and urban regeneration between the Bartlett (UCL) and London South Bank University (LSBU).
-She holds a PhD in Planning Studies from the Bartlett School of Planning (UCL), where she also is an honorary lecturer.
+Before coming to Cambridge in 2020, she extensively lectured and led research on various topics spanning the fields of urban planning, economic geography, and urban regeneration, holding roles at the Bartlett School of Planning at University College London (UCL), the Development Planning Unit (UCL), and London South Bank University.
+She holds a PhD in Planning Studies from the Bartlett School of Planning (UCL), where she remains an honorary lecturer.

 Given the international and comparative nature of her research, she is regularly invited to deliver guest lectures, keynotes, and research visits (e.g., University of Toronto, Politecnico di Milano, Chinese University of Hong Kong, etc.).

-Before becoming an academic, Dr Stefania Fiorentino trained as a chartered engineer and she has worked in international consultancies across Italy, France and the UK with leading expertise in the fields of real estate, urban planning and economic development.
-As an academic she keeps contributing to consultancy, thought leadership, and influencing policymaking, acting as an external expert for bodies like the EU Commission or the House of Lords.
+Before becoming an academic, Dr Fiorentino trained as a chartered engineer, and she has worked in international consultancies across Italy, France and the UK with leading expertise in urban planning, regeneration and economic development.
+As an academic she continues to engage with policymakers and industry professionals, contributing to consultancy, thought leadership, and influencing policymaking, and has held external expert advisory roles for a variety of agencies like the European Commission, the House of Lords, the OECD, Centre for London, and various Local Authorities.

 Select Publications